Proudly technical. The largest group of people in our library are experts in

 datasets cannot be open, but the stories of how they're being made valuable almost always can be.
 We

-exist so these stories get told even if the data cannot be made open.
+exist so that these stories get told even if the data cannot be made open.

 institutions with